 Costs for Scuba Diving in Cozumel

-Diving is definitely not something I would recommend trying to find ‘bargain basement’ pricing.
-And you won’t find much variation among the best shops in Cozumel.
+Diving is definitely not something I would recommend trying to find bargain basement pricing.
+And you won’t find much price variation among the best shops in Cozumel.

 If you require rented gear, then you will likely pay more for that, and that depends on how much you’ve arrived with.
-Some divers bring their own mask, fins and maybe computer, and some come needing a full kit of dive gear.
+Some divers bring their own masks, fins, and dive computers, and some come needing a full kit of dive gear.

-Be sure to talk to your dive shop before you agree to pricing, and before you show up for departure.
+Be sure to talk to your dive shop before you agree to a final price and before you show up for departure.
 The shops here have good gear, and aim to please – but don’t assume they know what gear you need if you don’t tell them!

 A “Two Tank Dive” is an odd description to many new divers, so let me clarify the terminology if necessary.